PART 5: BLACK HEART - WHITE SANDS - BLACK TRIANGLES

 He told her about thyroid storms and that is why I was sometimes become super-hyper-man followed by the inevitable crash and depression of hypothyroidism.
 My body was on a roller coaster ride of hormones that I couldn't sense or control.
 All this time, all those pills and therapies - it had been misdiagnosed as a mental illness.

-To make a long story short (and after another few hundred tests) needle-biopsies and 3D imaging of the tumor, the doctors had devised a plan to remove the bastard.
+To make a long story short (and after another few hundred tests) needle-biopsies and 3D imaging of the tumor, the doctors had devised a plan to remove the mass.

 They figured the surgery would last an hour and a half - two tops.
 It would have to be removed in a way as to not spread the cancer or damage the parathyroid glands.
 They scheduled the surgery which involved taking biopsies of the removed tissue and examining it under a microscope to see if it had spread.

-In reality it was a much more complicated than they had thought and I was on the table almost 5 hours.
+In reality it was a much more complicated than they had thought and I was on the table for almost 5 hours.
 At one point I even woke during the surgery but they put me right back under.
 At another point my wife thought I must have died on the table.
-Despite everything , the surgery went well and the prognosis was good.
+Despite everything, the surgery went well and the prognosis was good.

 To make a long story short (and to my great surprise) I survived.
 The cancer had not spread and a benign tumor surrounding the cancer had stopped it from metastasizing.
 Now my thyroid hormones come in pill form every morning.
 Every six months my blood is checked to see if the cancer returned.
 It has not and they don't expect it plus it has been almost 30 years.